 When you first start a blog you’ll be pumped and ready to go.
 It’s good to be excited but I can tell you from experience that it’s also important to do research beforehand.
 You want to get off to a good start.
 Before even starting your blog you need to consider what your domain name will be, what host you are going to use, what blogging platform, and what theme you are going to use.

 When I started I didn’t do much research (I basically did none and decided I’d figure it out along the way).
 I ended up changing my domain name three times and my blogging platform twice – essentially having to start over again each time.
 Once I settled on a domain name, host, and platform I still changed my theme three times.
-Each time it was very time-consuming to reorganize things how I wanted them.
+Each time it was very time-consuming to reorganise things how I wanted them.

 Research the options so that you can make a well-informed decision about what is going to work best for you and your blog.
-Otherwise you will waste a lot of time trying things that are not a good fit.
+Otherwise, you will waste a lot of time trying things that are not a good fit.

 I recommend getting a domain name from Blue Host and install Word Press as a blogging platform.
 For choosing a theme check out Theme Forest.